-Thoughts of an unsuccessful, never married, late middle-aged, likely terminally ill American man.
+Thoughts of an unsuccessful, never married, late middle-aged, likely terminally ill, American man who recently became an amputee.

 Wednesday, February 25, 2009